-From Term 1 2024, all state school students must keep their mobile phones switched off and 'away for the day' during school hours.
+From Term 1 2024, all state school students must keep their mobile phones switched off and 'away for the day'.
+A student's school day commences from the time they enter the school and to the time they exit the school each day.